pratch/MobiHoc-2018/student-registration-grants.md

 It should be noted that an applicant is eligible to receive only one award during SICE2020.

-Application deadline for SRGA-SICE2020: **Wednesday, July 1, 2020**
+<del>Application deadline for SRGA-SICE2020: **Wednesday, July 1, 2020**</del>

 ### Award results

-The award committee will judge applications based on the paper quality.
+<del>The award committee will judge applications based on the paper quality.
 Winners will be announced and awarded at the closing ceremony of the conference.
 At this point, each winner will be requested to submit a copy of his/her student ID.
-After the closing ceremony, the results will be posted on SICE HP.
+After the closing ceremony, the results will be posted on SICE HP.</del>

 ### Application / Contact